 The University of Missouri continually evaluates our fire safety program as well as our fire protection systems.
 MU makes upgrades based on need and funding.
-We continue to develop and conduct fire safety training programs as needed to ensure the safety of our students, faculty and staff.
+We continue to develop and conduct fire safety training programs as needed to ensure the safety of our students, faculty, and staff.

-One hundred percent (100%) of the Residential Life owned residence halls are equipped with sprinkler systems.
+Residential Life owned residence halls are equipped with sprinkler systems and all facilities were updated by 2020.